JungeAlexander/blogdown_website/content/blog/2022-04-26-app-hf-spaces-intro.md

   - Python
   - gradio
   - streamlit
-draft: true
+draft: false
 ---

-Data science and machine learning frequently involve prototyping models and solutions, showing them to potential users and iterating to improve both model and problem-solution fit.
+Data science and machine learning (ML) frequently involve prototyping models as part of ML apps, showing them to potential users to get feedback, and iterating to improve both model as well as problem-solution fit.

-Tools like [Gradio](https://gradio.app/) or [Streamlit](https://streamlit.io/) allow fast prototyping of ML and data apps but making apps available to users is not trivial and usually involve paying for cloud hosting and overcoming various technical hurdles.
+Tools like [Gradio](https://gradio.app/) and [Streamlit](https://streamlit.io/) make it easy to develop visually appealing ML apps but making these apps available to users is not trivial and usually involves paying for cloud hosting and overcoming various technical hurdles.

 [Hugging Face Spaces](https://huggingface.co/spaces) allows you to host and share ML apps easily and for free.
-Here is an example:
+Here is an example from a recent hobby project:

-## Example app running of Hugging Face Spaces
+## Example app computing patent phrase similarity running on Hugging Face Spaces

-Sometimes takes a bit for the app to load so not suited for production but only for testing and prototyping or, as in my case, to host apps for pet projects or build a portfolio

 ![](/posts/2022-02-20/pyenv-virtualenv-poetry-jupyter.png)

-I built a sample app using gradio that
+I built this sample app using Gradio within a few hours.
-It is based on the *Google Patent Phrase Similarity Dataset* used in the ['U.S. Patent Phrase to Phrase Matching' Kaggle competition](https://www.kaggle.com/competitions/us-patent-phrase-to-phrase-matching/overview).

-The app scores pairs of phrases from U.S. patents according to their similarity.
+It scores the semantic similarity of pairs of phrases from U.S. patents.
-Similarity scores are between 0 and 1, higher scores mean higher similarrity.
+Similarity scores are between 0 and 1; higher scores mean higher similarity.
-The scores are computed as the cosine similarity of embeddings produced by the [AI-Growth-Lab/PatentSBERTa]() SentenceTransformer model.
+A score is defined as the cosine similarity of the phrase-wise embeddings produced by the [AI-Growth-Lab/PatentSBERTa]() SentenceTransformer model and could be used for down-stream tasks like clustering or search ranking.

-Not made for best performance but rather as an example
+The app and its examples are based on the *Google Patent Phrase Similarity Dataset* used in the ['U.S. Patent Phrase to Phrase Matching' Kaggle competition](https://www.kaggle.com/competitions/us-patent-phrase-to-phrase-matching/overview).

-App is available on [Hugging Face Space](https://huggingface.co/spaces/jungealexander/uspppm-demo).
+App is available on this [Hugging Face Space](https://huggingface.co/spaces/jungealexander/uspppm-demo).
 The underlying code is on [GitHub](https://github.com/JungeAlexander/uspppm-demo) and I am using GitHub Actions to keep code and app in sync.

+This ML App is not tweaked for optimal performance - neither from an ML nor from a inference time perspective - but rather as an example of what's with a few lines of code (around 45 currently).

-## Workflow
+## Workflow for deploying the app via GitHub Actions

+Deploying the app was simple and involved the following steps:

-- Create a new Space [https://huggingface.co/new-space](https://huggingface.co/new-space)
+- Create a new Space [https://huggingface.co/new-space](https://huggingface.co/new-space).
-- This will create a git repository which I clone to my machine.
-Since I want to use GitHub as the primary repository location for my code, while setting up a GitHub Action to keep the deployed Space updated later, I set up my `.git/config` with two remote locations - ‘origin’ pointing to the GitHub repo and ‘space’ pointing to the Space repo.
+- The Space comes with git repository which I cloned to my machine.
+Since I want to use GitHub as the primary repository location for my code, while setting up a GitHub Action to keep the deployed Space updated later, I set up my `.git/config` with two remote locations - ‘origin’ pointing to the GitHub repository and ‘space’ pointing to the Space repo, e.g.:

 ```shell
 [remote "origin"]